JavaScript API reference

 Settings

-Settings are defined via window.BrevoConversationsSetup object before the widget code, e.g.
+Settings are defined via the window.BrevoConversationsSetup object before the widget code, for example:

 buttonStyle